jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.6(hotfix 4)
+- Fixed text error in Vermilion gym referencing the bird type instead of flying type
 - Some hidden Game Corner coins can now be accessed when they previously were not.
 - The menu for field moves can now support up to five field moves for developer purposes.